March is Kidney Cancer Awareness Month

 One Person’s Story

-Billy Foster, a jazz musician and retired music teacher in Gary, Indiana, has been living with cancer of the kidney since 1996.
+Billy Foster, a jazz musician and retired music teacher in Gary, Indiana, has been living with kidney cancer since 1996.
 He had surgery as his first treatment.
 After the cancer came back years later, he has had several new therapies and now has stable disease.
 Read his story here: Billy Foster: Focused on the Healing Power of Music

 What the AACR is Doing in The Area of Kidney Cancer Research

-Since 2012, the AACR has partnered with Kure It Cancer Research to support innovative translational research.
-W. Kimryn Rathmell, MD, PhD, who is now director of the National Cancer Institute, is a renowned kidney or renal cell cancer researcher.
-While she was in academic medicine, she received support from the AACR and Kure It.
-She discussed how grant-funding partnerships like this provide critical support for cancer researchers.
+W. Kimryn Rathmell, MD, PhD, former director of the National Cancer Institute, is a renowned kidney or renal cell cancer researcher.
+During her career in academic medicine, she received support from the AACR and funding partners.
+She discussed how grant-funding partnerships provide critical support for cancer researchers.

 for more information